Russian hackers attack U.S. state and local government networks, U.S. government says | Technology

 "Since at least September 2020, a Russian state-sponsored ... actor ... has conducted a campaign against a wide variety of U.S. targets," the Federal Bureau of Investigation and the Department of Homeland Security said.
 The hackers successfully broke into an unspecified number of networks and, as of earlier this month, had stolen data from two of them, the agencies said in a posting on the website of the Cybersecurity and Infrastructure Security Agency, an arm of the Department of Homeland Security.

 The names of the targeted governments were not disclosed.
 DHS did not immediately respond to requests for comment.
 The FBI provided no further details but said in a statement that it was "shining a spotlight on Russia's nefarious behavior."
-The Russian Embassy in Washington did not immediately return a message seeking comment.
-Moscow has in the past denied carrying out hacking operations on American soil.
+In response to a request for comment, the Russian Embassy in Washington pointed to recent comments by Kremlin spokesman Dmitry Peskov calling such allegations "absolutely groundless."

 The alert comes amid heightened concern about hacking ahead of the U.S. presidential election on Nov.
 3. Many in the United States have worried about a potential repeat of 2016, when hackers alleged to be working for Russia's military intelligence stole and released emails belonging to prominent U.S. Democrats and other political figures, according to U.S. intelligence agencies and government officials.